OpenSourceLAN/steam-discover/README.md

 I plan to add TCP and Syslog in the near future.

+### Excluding fields

+If you wish to exclude a certain field entirely or from a specific data sink, you can do so in the `excludeFields` configuration option.
+This can be done globally or per-sink.
+See the example config file.
+Names are case sensitive.

 ### Live updating graph

 The `visualiser` directory contains another small app that provides a web page